Proper Policies in Infinite-State Stochastic Shortest Path Problems: Introduction

 However, $\{J_k\}$ may not always converge to $\jstar$ because, among other reasons, Bellman's equation may have multiple solutions within ${\cal J}$.

-In two recent papers, [3] and [4], we have focused on undiscounted discrete-time deterministic optimal control with nonnegative cost per stage, an infinite number of states, and a termination state.
-We have addressed there the connections between controllability, stability, and the solutions of Bellman's equation.
-In this paper we address similar issues in the context of SSP problems, and we focus attention on proper policies, which are the ones that are guaranteed to reach the termination state within a finite expected number of steps, starting from the states where the optimal cost is finite (a precise definition is given in the next section).

-Proper policies may be viewed as the analog of stable policies in a deterministic context, and their significance is well known in finite-state SSP problems.
-These problems have been extensively researched (see e.g., the books [5]-[12], and the references quoted there).
-For the case where $g\ge0$, the paper by Bertsekas and Tsitsiklis [13] provides an analysis that bears similarity with the one of the present paper, but assumes a finite state space and that there exists an optimal policy that is proper (which implies that $\jstar$ is real-valued and is equal to $\hat J$).
-By contrast, in the infinite-state context of this paper and under weaker assumptions, we show that $\hat J$, the optimal cost function over just the proper policies, is the largest solution of Bellman's equation within a set of functions $\widehat {\cal W}\subset {\cal J}$ that majorize $\hat J$, and that the VI algorithm converges to $\hat J$ starting from any function in $\widehat {\cal W}$.
-We may have $\jstar\ne\hat J$, and under some boundedness conditions, we show that all solutions of Bellman's equation lie in the region bordered by $\jstar$ from below and $\hat J$ from above.
+In a recent paper [3] we have addressed the connections between stability and the solutions of Bellman's equation in the context of undiscounted discrete-time deterministic optimal control with a termination state.
+In this paper we address similar issues in the context of SSP problems but we focus attention on proper policies, which are the ones that are guaranteed to reach the termination state within a finite expected number of steps, starting from the states where the optimal cost is finite (a precise definition is given in the next section).
+Proper policies may be viewed as the analog of stable policies in a deterministic context, and their significance is well known in finite-state SSP problems (see e.g., the books [4], [5], [6], [7], [8], [9], [10], and [11], and the references quoted there).
+For the case where $g\ge0$, the paper by Bertsekas and Tsitsiklis [12] provides an analysis that bears similarity with the one of the present paper, but assumes a finite state space and that there exists an optimal policy that is proper.
+In the infinite-state context of this paper and under weaker assumptions, we show that $\hat J$, the optimal cost function over just the proper policies, is the largest solution of Bellman's equation within a set of functions $\widehat {\cal W}\subset {\cal J}$ that majorize $\hat J$, and that the VI algorithm converges to $\hat J$ starting from a function in $\widehat {\cal W}$.
+Our line of analysis draws its origin from concepts of regularity introduced by the author in the monograph [13] and the paper [14].